wbamberg/idl-reference/docs/nsITransferable.md

 <tr>
 <td></td>
-<td>aFlavor the flavor of data that is being set
+<td>aData the data, either some variant of class in nsISupportsPrimitives.idl,
+        an nsIFile, or an nsIFlavorDataProvider (see above)
 </td>
 </tr>

 <tr>
 <td></td>
-<td>aFlavor the flavor of data that is being set
+<td>aDataLen the length of the data, or 0 if passing a nsIFlavorDataProvider
 </td>
 </tr>